Santa Monica’s historic post office building is back on the market.

 “This can be the most prestigious single-tenant office building in Silicon Beach,” said Nelson “It’s a unique opportunity to build something modern and special while preserving an amazing piece of local history.”

-Nelson estimated the building could be sold for as much as $40 million but said the price hasn’t been set and the seller is taking offers to determine market value.
+He said the price hasn’t been set and the seller is taking offers to determine market value.

 “(Ellison) isn’t a developer trying to make a specific amount of profit, he’s just a person who doesn’t need the asset,” said Nelson.